As it turns out, your mindset is everything when it comes to stretching.

 Ignoring inhibitory signals from your nervous system and pushing through the pain could result in:

-Mindset matters, that’s why techniques like ideokinesis used by dancers and Olympic athletes reflect that imagining movement rewires motor patterns and reduces involuntary tension.
+Mindset matters, which is why techniques (like ideokinesis) used by dancers and Olympic athletes involve imagining movement to rewire motor patterns and reduce involuntary tension.

-“The more an athlete can image the entire package, the better it’s going to be,” – Nicole Detling, United States Olympic team, Sports Psychologist
+“The more an athlete can image the entire package, the better it’s going to be,” Nicole Detling, a sports psychologist told The New York Times.

 And if the mind and body are on different levels, flexibility becomes difficult, if not, near impossible.

-Incorporate gentle isometric or loaded holds in deep positions, think lunge holds, glute bridges, split-lean presses.
+It can also help to incorporate gentle isometric or loaded holds in deep positions (think: lunge holds, glute bridges, split-lean presses).
 These teach the brain that depth is supported and safe.

 Stretch regularly but with ease.
 Think of each session as a conversation and not a battle of willpower.
 As the nervous system learns that nothing bad happens near your ‘edge’, it will begin permitting more range.